inesmokni/pxtranslationBundle/README.md

 # Install pxtranslationBundle

-1/ Add require to your composer.json :
+1/ Add require to your composer.json and update:

     "translation/px-translation-bundle" : "dev-master"